Good looks in adulthood hide the destructive nature of the tree-burrowing Poplar Borer Beetle larvae.

 Larvae of the Poplar Borer Beetle are a tremendous pest in North America.
 Females lay eggs on tree trunks.
 Once hatched, the larvae dig into the trunk and tunnel their way through sapwood, disrupting the flow of water and nutrients throughout the tree by girdling (cutting all the way around) branches and the trunk.
 Girdling strangles a tree branch or trunk.

-One sign that Poplar Borer larvae are inside the tree is the presence of wet areas that also have sawdust on or near them.
-The wetness comes from the leaking xylem and phloem tissues, and the sawdust is part tree shavings, part feces of the larvae.
-This sawdust, or frass, may also be found piling up at the base of the tree.
+One sign that Poplar Borer larvae are inside the tree is the presence of wet areas on the trunk that also have sawdust on or near them.
+The wetness comes from the leaking xylem and phloem tissues, and the sawdust is actually called frass.
+Frass is a mixture of tree shavings and feces.
+Frass may also be found piling up at the base of the tree.
 Another indication of persistent infiltration is a dark stain, almost like black varnish, just below areas of penetration.
 A single larva may need 1-2 years of growth (and tunneling) before leaving the tree as an adult.

-Though it may take years, the injury to the tree compounds and eventually causes the tree to die.
+Though it may take years, injury to the tree compounds and eventually causes the tree to die.
 It is unlikely that poplar trees in the Northeast, and poplars as well as cottonwood and aspen trees in the West, will ever grow to a ripe old age.
 The activity of the tunneling larvae is expansive and difficult to stop.
 Natural predators of the Poplar Borer do exist and can help reduce the impact this species has on tree mortality.
 Birds and insects like parasitic wasps feed on adults and larvae.
-In areas where such predators are common, poplar, aspen and cottonwood trees may grow taller and live longer.
+In areas where such predators are common, trees like poplar, aspen, and cottonwood have a chance to grow a little taller and live a little longer.

 Scientific Name: Saperda calcarata